0n0w1c/Ore-ganizer/readme.md

 No on_tick code or entity tracking — very UPS-friendly.

 *New: Map generator preset — “No resources”*
-And now includes an Aquilo Islands map generator setting.
+And now includes an Aquilo Islands map generator resource setting.

 ---